-Our Early Childhood Centre (ECC) is made up of our Nursery, Preschool and Kindergarten classes.
+Our Early Childhood Centre (ECC) is made up of our Pre-Kindergarten (Mini-Mantas) and Kindergarten classes.
 Our ECC firmly believes in the IB-Primary Years Programme (PYP) curriculum framework, which is created with current research and best practices in early childhood education in mind.
 In the PYP, children learn through questions, ideas, and observations (called inquiry); in the ECC, play and authentic exploration are the main vehicles that drive this learning and development.
 Our ECC programme first seeks to understand the physical, social, emotional, cognitive and spiritual needs of each child.
 We listen intently to the needs, interests and experiences of our learners and act to create environments for each child to become the best versions of themselves while embodying the IB Learner Profile.
 We value fun and curiosity -- we know that in many cases, the ECC is the first educational experience for our young learners and we know that students “who feel good, also do good.”

 At UWC Thailand, we believe that children are capable and curious learners who — when given the opportunity — will act with agency to naturally question how the world works around them and test their theories through playful inquiry and research.
 Following the principles of the IB Primary Years Programme (PYP), we construct learning opportunities and provocations that are hands-on, authentic and developmentally appropriate.